tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 <ul class="custom-bullet">
   <li>Two-Factor Authentication (2FA) enabled on your GitHub account.</li>
   <li>Logging in with your SFCC credentials.</li>
-  <li>Following the access instructions provided in the <a href="https://developer.salesforce.com/docs/commerce/sfra/guide/sfra-overview.html" target="_blank">SFRA Guide</a> and SFCC Repository Access documentation.</li>
+  <li>Following the access instructions provided in the <a href="https://developer.salesforce.com/docs/commerce/sfra/guide/sfra-overview.html" target="_blank">SFRA Guide</a> and <a href="https://github.com/SalesforceCommerceCloud/storefront-reference-architecture" target="_blank">SFCC Repository Access documentation</a>.</li>
 </ul>

-3. Ensure you have Node.js version 8.9.4 or higher installed on your machine.
+3. Ensure you have **Node.js version 8.9.4 or higher** installed on your machine.

 4. Open a terminal and navigate to the root of the repository.
 Run the following commands: